elopio/docs/source/includes/_transactionAPI.md

 ### augur.api.Universe.getOrCreateCurrentFeeWindow(p)

-Gets the Ethereum contract address, as a hexadecimal string, of the [Fee Window](#fee-window) that is currently active in the specified [Universe](#universe).
+Gets the Ethereum contract address of the [Fee Window](#fee-window) that is currently active in the specified [Universe](#universe).
 If the contract address for the Fee Window does not exist yet, this function will create it.

 #### Parameters: